ItalyPaleAle/hereditas/docs-source/content/_index.md

 ## Open source

-We made Hereditas fully open source, so you can study how the app works in details.
+We made Hereditas fully open source so you can study how the app works in detail.
 We wrote the app in JavaScript, and we use Node.js for the CLI and HTML5 for the static web app.
 The source code is available on GitHub at [ItalyPaleAle/hereditas](https://github.com/ItalyPaleAle/hereditas), under GNU General Public License (GPL) version 3.0 (see [LICENSE](https://github.com/ItalyPaleAle/hereditas/tree/master/LICENSE.md)).

 We happily accept contributions!
 Feel free to submit a Pull Request to fix bugs or add new features.
 Equally important, you can contribute by improving this [documentation](https://github.com/ItalyPaleAle/hereditas/tree/master/docs-source).